Halverson-lab/Amplicon_Consensus_Taxonomy/README.md

 ## Quality control and demultiplexing

 Ensure all of the `QC and Demux Parameters` are filled out in the config file.
 The `BARCODE_OVERLAP` tells `cutadapt` how much of your barcode must be present to be considered valid and should be equal to your barcode length or slightly less.
 For barcodes greater than 10 bases long the overlap should be length minus 1 (13 bp barcode -> BARCODE_OVERLAP=12).
-For barcodes shoert than 10 bp it should be the length of the barcode.
+For barcodes shorter than 10 bp it should be the length of the barcode.

 ### A note on barcodes

 This was written to take in a fasta file of all paired numbered barcodes and then choose which you use.
 This allows the lab to make a single barcode file that anyone can use as a whole or as a subset.
-If you prefer, you can make a file that only contains the barcodes you use and number them from 1 to X.
+If you prefer, you can make a file that only contains the barcodes you use and number them from 1 to X, make sure there is at least on leading zero if you habe >10 barcodes and add an additional leading zero for each 10 fold change (>100 barcodes means starting with 001).

 ```
 >barcode001